![]() |

 ||

-As a word of caution,
+As a word of caution, I will

-to Marianne Perdamo, who lives in Gran
+Marianne Perdamo, who lives in Gran Canaria for her help with complex

-Canaria for her help with complex passages. ("No wonder you didn't understand it.
+passages. ("No wonder you didn't understand it.
 It's a very convuluted sentence!!
 Worthy of the worse excesses of period texts.")
 I would also check in Vascos y Trajes.
 In the back there is a glossary of costume terms.
 Lastly, I would read on the history of the Basque people.
 I find that that this has done much to explain the individual nature of clothing of the region. |

 ||